Introduction

 There are several different ways to remove a previously installed deb package.
 The removal method depends on how the package was initially installed.

-1. Open the Ubuntu Software application.
+1. Open the App Center application.

 Option 2: GDebi GUI